mrkipling/maraschino/readme.md

 #Maraschino<img src=https://github.com/Maraschino/maraschino/raw/master/static/images/maraschino_logo.png width="40">

 ##THIS IS THE TESTING REPO FOR MARASCHINO.
-IT IS WHERE ALL COLLABORATOS CAN MERGE THEIR BETA MODULES IN SO END USERS CAN SEE WHAT THINGS ARE HAPPENING.
-THIS WILL LIKELY BECOME THE OFFICIAL REPO EVENTUALLY.
+Cloning should work fine, but beware that this is all the modules being worked on rolled into one Repo, so things could break.

 ##What is Maraschino?